IS2AI/SpeakingFaces/README.md

 This repository contains the source code developed for collecting and preprocessing SpeakingFaces dataset.
 The SpeakingFaces consists of well-aligned high-resolution thermal and visual spectra image streams of fully-framed faces synchronized with audio recordings of each subject speaking 100 imperative phrases.
 Data were collected from 142 subjects, yielding over 14,000 instances of synchronized data (7.5 TB).

 ## Dependencies
+### For recording data
+1. OS Windows 10
+2. FLIR Atlas SDK for MATLAB
+3. MATLAB 2019.x
+- Computer Vision Toolbox
+- ROS Toolbox
+### For pre-processing data
 1. Ubuntu 16.04
-2. MATLAB 2019.x with ROS Toolbox
 3. Python 3.x.x
 4. OpenCV 4.x.x
 5. NumPy -> **pip install numpy**